Australian-Protein-Design-Initiative/nf-binder-vis/README.md

 # nf-binder-vis

-Results visualization for the nf-binder-design project.
+Results visualization for the nf-binder-design workflow.

 ## Installation